awsdocs/amazon-pinpoint-user-guide/doc-source/messages.md

 ## Sending an SMS Message<a name="messages-sms"></a>

 To send a direct SMS message, you must use a project in which the SMS channel is enabled\.
-To create a new project with SMS support, see [[ERROR] BAD/MISSING LINK TEXT](channels-sms-setup.md)\.
+To create a new project with SMS support, see [Setting up the Amazon Pinpoint SMS Channel](channels-sms-setup.md)\.
 To add SMS support to an existing project, see [Managing the Amazon Pinpoint SMS Channel](channels-sms-manage.md)\.

 **To send a direct SMS message**